caciviclab/netfile-redacted/README.md

 ## TODO

-* Add code for redacting raw NetFile data (make it configurable)
 * Make sure code that calls NetFile API works when credentials are provided and puts files in the right place